Voter Fraud ‘Kraken’ Lawyer Sidney Powell Is Sued By Dominion For $1.3 Billion

-Former Trump campaign lawyer Sidney Powell, who received notoriety in the media for claiming that she was preparing to release the “kraken” of evidence proving voter fraud in the 2020 presidential election, is being sued for defamation by Dominion, the voting-machine company she repeatedly claimed had switched votes from Donald Trump to President-elect Joe Biden.
+Former Trump campaign lawyer Sidney Powell, who received notoriety in the media for claiming that she was preparing to release the “kraken” of evidence proving voter fraud in the 2020 presidential election, is being sued for defamation by Dominion, the voting machine company she repeatedly claimed had switched votes from Donald Trump to President-elect Joe Biden.

 According to Forbes, the Dominion’s decision to take legal action comes after the company had previously sent her a cease and desist letter back in December.
 The notice asked that she retract the “knowingly baseless” claims about its voting machines.